 Custom Subscriber emoticons are part of the Subscription benefits under the Twitch Partnership program.
 You can find out more about requirements for Twitch Partnership eligibility here.
-If you are already a Partner, here is a guide on emoticon tiers and the number of current Subscribers required to unlock them:
+If you are already a Partner, here is a guide on emoticon tiers and the number of Subscriber points required to unlock them:

 NOTE: You must also create your Subscription prefix before you can upload any emoticons.
 To learn how to make your prefix, follow this guide.

 Our Twitch Community Guidelines and Terms of Service apply to Subscriber badges and emoticons.
 From the Community Guidelines: “These behaviors fall under a common sense philosophy and apply to all video content, audio content, chat messages, channel content, profile content, usernames, and any other conduct on our services.”

 Specific content prohibited from use in emoticons or emoticon codes are listed below.
 Subscriber badges and Subscription prefix codes must also comply with these conditions, which prohibit the following:

 As part of our emoticon policy and process, we no longer allow Global emoticon derivatives, except for Kappa and VoHiYo, until further notice and are reviewing current use as well.